JavaScript is required

-Does my child need a second year of kindergarten?
+Does my child need an additional year of kindergarten or Pre-Prep?

-There are guidelines that early childhood teachers will follow to assess your child’s eligibility for a second year of kindergarten.
+There are guidelines that your child’s kindergarten teacher will follow to assess their eligibility for an additional year of kindergarten or Pre-Prep.

-There may be a small number of children for whom a second year of kindergarten is appropriate.
+There may be a small number of children for whom an additional year of kindergarten or Pre-Prep is appropriate.

 Your child may be eligible if: